 His travel hacks and reviews are useful and instructive.
 They can be a great resource as you plan your next trip!

-He is pumping out clean and simple content loaded with tons of practical information that every travel freak can benefit from on the regular.
+He pumps out clean and simple content loaded with tons of practical information that every travel freak can benefit from on the regular.

-Read his daily pieces on travel gear and events and check his portfolio.
+Read his daily pieces on travel gear and events and check out his portfolio.

-With more than a decade as a travel and lifestyle journalist, Lindsay Tigar’s works have appeared in a number of prestigious media giants, including Travel + Leisure, Vogue, USA Today.
+With over a decade living, breathing and working as a travel and lifestyle journalist, Lindsay Tigar’s works have appeared in a number of prestigious media giants, including Travel + Leisure, Vogue, and USA Today.

 Lindsay writes with her unique perspective and a healthy dose of creativity… beautifully complemented with a unique focus on imagery—which is what really caught my eye.

-Lindsay is a traveling millennial, publishes great content documenting her travels, and industry-specific articles covering the narrow beats.
+As a traveling millennial, Lindsay publishes great content documenting her travels, and industry-specific articles covering the narrow beats.

 And she’s by far, one of the best female travel journalists around.